 While living and studying in Dungarvan, students are also given the opportunity on weekends to travel in small groups to other parts of Ireland and other European countries.
 These excursions encourage independence, as they’re given the freedom to arrange their own plans and itinerary for traveling, with the approval of the professors.
 During spring break, the entire group of students also travels to a different country with their professors.
 These mini excursions serve as a way for students to learn and broaden their horizons by experiencing different cultures and practicing independence.

-There are a wide variety of study abroad programs to choose from and Mercyhurst students are encouraged to use one that best suits their needs.
+Though Mercyhurst University offers a wide selection of different trips to students each year, there are also a variety of study abroad programs to choose from outside the university.
+Mercyhurst students are encouraged to select the program that best suits their needs.

-However, as the college is determined to provide our students with the best options, the study abroad office maintains close relationships with six unique and diverse programs.
+As the university is determined to provide our students with the best options, the Office of Global Programs maintains close relationships with nine unique and diverse programs.
 All of these programs are well-established and internationally recognized.

 Why do students study abroad?

 Students choose to study abroad for many reasons.
 Some want to see the world, others want to learn about new cultures and/or work on their language skills, while others want to build skills that are attractive to future employers.
 Whatever the reasons, study abroad complements academic study and is an essential part of preparing to thrive in an increasingly global 21st century world community.